odant/conan-jscript/src/doc/api/punycode.md

 <!-- source_link=lib/punycode.js -->

-**The version of the punycode module bundled in Node.js is being deprecated**.
+**The version of the punycode module bundled in Node.js is being deprecated.**
 In a future major version of Node.js this module will be removed.
 Users currently depending on the `punycode` module should switch to using the userland-provided [Punycode.js][] module instead.
 For punycode-based URL